Vaccinations for preschool aged children

 Age 2 - 3 years

-Children aged 2 - 3 years will be given one dose of the influenza vaccine annually to protect against influenza (flu).
+Children aged 2 to 3 years will be given one dose of the influenza vaccine annually to protect against influenza (flu).
 The vaccine is given each winter because the virus changes and new strains appear.
 This is given as a nasal spray but there is an injectable option if required.

 Age 3 years, 4 months